tektoncd/triggers/docs/triggertemplates.md

   - name: message
     description: The message to print
     default: This is the default message
+  - name: contenttype
+    description: The Content-Type of the event
   resourcetemplates:
   - apiVersion: tekton.dev/v1alpha1
     kind: PipelineResource